Turtles all the way down: In epistemology and other disciplines

 The metaphor is used as an example of the problem of infinite regress in epistemology to show that there is a necessary foundation to knowledge, as written by Johann Gottlieb Fichte in 1794:

-David Hume references the story in his Dialogues Concerning Natural Religion when arguing against God as an unmoved mover:
+David Hume references the story in his 1779 work Dialogues Concerning Natural Religion when arguing against God as an unmoved mover:

 Bertrand Russell also mentions the story in his 1927 lecture Why I Am Not a Christian while discounting the First Cause argument intended to be a proof of God's existence:

 Modern allusions or variations

 References to "turtles all the way down" have been made in a variety of modern contexts.
+For example, American hardcore band Every Time I Die titled a song “Turtles All the Way Down” on their 2009 album New Junk Aesthetic.
+The lyrics mention the turtle world theory.

-For example, "Turtles All the Way Down" is the name of a song by country artist Sturgill Simpson that appears on his 2014 album Metamodern Sounds in Country Music.
+"Turtles All the Way Down" is the name of a song by country artist Sturgill Simpson that appears on his 2014 album Metamodern Sounds in Country Music.
 "Gamma Goblins ('Its Turtles All The Way Down' Mix)" is a remix by Ott for the 2002 Hallucinogen album In Dub.
 Turtles All the Way Down is also the title of a 2017 novel by John Green about a teenage girl with obsessive–compulsive disorder.

+Musician Captain Beefheart used the phrase in 1975 to describe playing with Frank Zappa and The Mothers of Invention (captured on the album Bongo Fury) when he told Steve Weitzman of Rolling Stone that he "had an extreme amount of fun on this tour.
+They move awfully fast.
+I've never travelled this fast with the Magic Band—turtles all the way down."

 Stephen Hawking incorporates the saying into the beginning of his 1988 book A Brief History of Time:

-Former U.S. Supreme Court Justice Antonin Scalia discussed his "favored version" of the saying in a footnote to his plurality opinion in Rapanos v.
+Former U.S. Supreme Court Justice Antonin Scalia discussed his "favored version" of the saying in a footnote to his 2006 plurality opinion in Rapanos v.
 United States:

 Microsoft Visual Studio had a gamification plug-in that awarded badges for certain programming behaviors and patterns.
 One of the badges was "Turtles All the Way Down", which was awarded for writing a class with 10 or more levels of inheritance.

-American rock band mewithoutYou titled a song "Tortoises All the Way Down," as a play on this image, on their 2018 album [Untitled].

-American hardcore band Every Time I Die titled a song “Turtles All the Way Down” on their 2009 album “New Junk Aesthetic”.
-The lyrics mention the turtle world theory.

-In Terry Pratchett's Discworld, the titular flat planet is balanced on the backs of four elephants which in turn stand on the back of a giant turtle, while a small star orbits the assembly.
-The question of what the turtle stands on is acknowledged and dismissed: the turtle doesn't stand on anything; it swims through space.
+In a TED-Ed video discussing Gödel's incompleteness theorems, the phrase "Gödels all the way down" is used to describe the way in which one can never get rid of unprovable true statements in an axiomatic system.